-Conceived as a destination event rather than just another gig, Seaprog invited music lovers to spend a weekend enjoying stimulating and intelligent music and visiting the many fine restaurants, bars, and shops in Columbia City.
+Conceived as a destination event rather than just another gig, Seaprog invites music lovers to spend a weekend enjoying stimulating and intelligent music and visiting the many fine restaurants, bars, and shops in Columbia City.

-The official galleries of photos and videos from the 2013 festival are now online.
+The official galleries of photos and videos from the 2013 festival are online.
 Relive the memories, or see what you missed.